Tri-Agency Policy on Indigenous Citizenship and Membership Affirmation

 4.1 General effective date

-This policy is generally effective as of October 1, 2024, with specific implementation dates to be determined for programs and/or opportunities per its related guidelines or terms and conditions.
+This Policy is effective as of October 1, 2024, with specific implementation dates to be determined for programs and/or opportunities per its related guidelines or terms and conditions.
 As part of a phased implementation, applicants are encouraged to carefully review specific program guidelines for its applicability to their specific program or funding opportunity, including requirements related to the renewal of funding or the opportunity, as applicable.

 4.2 Transitional considerations

-Guidelines and/or terms and conditions of funding opportunities, funding programs or appointments that have been approved before the effective date of this policy remain in effect until a) their expiry date or b) the date of a decision for continuation or amendment made under this policy, whichever is earlier.
-Further, an award, grant or opportunity entered into before the effective date of this policy remains in effect until its expiry date.
+Guidelines and/or terms and conditions of funding opportunities, funding programs or appointments that have been approved before the effective date of this Policy remain in effect until a) their expiry date or b) the date of a decision for continuation or amendment made under this policy, whichever is earlier.
+Further, an award, grant or opportunity entered into before the effective date of this Policy remains in effect until its expiry date.
 However, it may be amended by the department with the approval of the recipient to reflect the requirements of this policy.

 5. Policy oversight